Jakobhild/trains/README.md

 # React project train arivals

 Small application for showing train arrivals running on a specific line on swedish railways.
-Built around trafikverket API.

 Much of the graphics is inspired by SJ.se.

 ## API

-I use a server side API to process the information from the original API(trafikverket) to cut down on client side computing.
-But this app should not need that much tweeking to work directly with trafikverket API.
+Built around Trafikverket Open API.

 ## Shortcomings

+- You need an API key from Trafikverket Open API in an .env file
-- Curently only works with lines running between Stockholm and Örebro and vice-versa (namned track/type 1 and 2)
+- Only works with direct lines (No changes)
-- The overlay window shows all activity for train in list (not very nice looking)
+- Can't handle wrongful user input

 # Getting Started with Create React App